“The next Buddha is community”

 Can the world be saved?

 I’m split.
 Half of me is a realist: this part sees the Good and the Bad racing neck-and-neck.
 Who can say who’s winning?
 The “data” at any one moment is infinite and infinitely subjective.
-Until we literally explode the planet, all we can really say is the stakes keep ratcheting up.
+Until we finish destroying the planet, all we can honestly say is the social and political and environmental stakes keep ratcheting up.

 But I have another half too, an inner optimist.
-This optimist knows that hope galvanizes action more effectively than despair.
-It feels good to hope, and it feels even better to imagine we’re acting on the right side of a livable future.
+This optimist believes that hope galvanizes action more effectively than despair.
+It feels good to hope.
+It feels even better to imagine we are acting on the right side of a livable future.

 This is a movement of sanity.
-And the explosion of research and interest in meditation and personal growth practices – contemplative as well as secular – lie at its heart.
+And the explosion of research and interest in meditation and healthy movement and personal growth practices – contemplative and secular – lie at its heart.

-There are people out there – myself among them – who believe we’re moving towards the democratization of mental health.
-Until now, the thinking goes, we’ve largely depended on psychiatrists and psychotherapists and counsellors and spiritual teachers for answers about how to manage our minds (at least, when things go off the rails).
+This movement may be laying the groundwork for the democratization of mental health.
+Until now, we’ve largely depended on psychiatrists and psychotherapists and spiritual teachers for answers about how to manage our minds (at least, when things go off the rails).
 These authorities are still important; in fact, as we navigate specific challenges and techniques, we need them more than ever.
-And yet at the same time, there’s a growing recognition that an understanding of practice and self-regulation is too important and too fundamental to depend on specialists only.
+Yet at the same time, there is a growing recognition that an understanding of practice and self-regulation is too important and too fundamental to depend on specialists only.
+We also have to learn to depend on each other.

-There’s a useful comparison to make with diet and movement.
-We don’t depend on professional nutritionists and physiotherapists to teach us how to cook and walk.
-If we waited for the pros, we’d all be rolling around on our backs eating bugs.
+There’s a comparison to make with movement and diet.
+We don’t depend on professional physiotherapists and nutritionists and to teach us how to run and cook.
+If we waited for their go-ahead, we’d all be crawling around on our hands and knees eating grass.
+Instead, most of us learn the basics of movement and cooking from amateur guides we call parents and peers.

-Enter “How to Guide Meditation: A Training for Everyone,” a weekend workshop I’m offering in Ottawa from October 26th to 28th.
+Enter “How to Guide Meditation: A Training for Everyone,” a weekend workshop I’m offering in Ottawa from October 26th to 28th, 2018.
 The training is for anyone who wants to learn how to safely guide a meditation practice – as an act of caring, as an exercise in creativity, as a way to deepen their own understanding of what practice is and how it works.
-I encourage people to come – it’s affordable and accessible and the subject is important.

-I have no idea what a saved world looks like, but I can imagine a few features of a world that comes close.
+I have no idea what a “saved” world looks like.
+But I can imagine a few features of a world that comes close.
 There will be people, and they will come together in small groups, and they will support each other.
 They will practice and learn and share.
 They will listen.
 They will know themselves as works in progress.
-And sometimes they will close their eyes, and follow their breath, and face their lives by doing a thing that looks like no thing at all.
+And sometimes they will close their eyes, and notice their breath, and face their lives by doing a thing that looks like no thing at all.

 Keep exploring, my friends.